cognitonow/studio/src/application-guide.md

     -   **Explore Stack (`ExploreProviderCard`):** A swipeable card interface for browsing providers.
 Each card is a large, detailed profile summary showing a multi-image header, provider name, specialty, bio, rating, location, and badges.
 It includes action buttons for "Save," "View Profile," and "Chat."
     -   **Featured Carousel (`Carousel`):** A horizontally scrolling list of curated `ProviderCard` components.
 The `ProviderCard` is a compact summary showing the provider's main image, name, specialty, and rating, designed for quick browsing in grids and carousels.
     -   **Advanced Search:** Includes a circular category menu and dropdowns for specific services and locations.
--   **Data Functions:**
-    -   `getFeaturedProviders()`: Used for the main carousel.
-    -   `providers`: The entire list is used for the "Explore" stack.
-    -   `serviceCategories`, `services`: Used to populate the "Find a Service" advanced search filters.
-    -   `dublinDistricts`: Used for the location filter dropdown.
-    -   `getProvidersByPlaylist()`: Used to dynamically update the "Your Playlist" section based on category selection.
 -   **Role-Based Views:**
     -   **Guest:** Can view all providers and services.
 Actions like "Save to List," "View Profile," or "Start Chat" will trigger a login/signup dialog (`AuthDialog`).
     -   **Client:** Has full access.
 All actions are enabled, allowing them to save providers, start chats, and navigate to booking pages.